roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 The list of supported schemes and file formats can be retrieved using ``--list-supported`` option.

 If the ``--output`` is omitted, the default driver and device are selected.
+If the ``--backup`` is omitted, no backup source is used.

-The ``--format`` option can be used to force the output file format.
-If it is omitted, the file format is auto-detected.
-This option is always required when the output is stdout.
+The ``--output-format`` and ``--backup-format`` options can be used to force the output or backup file format.
+If the option is omitted, the file format is auto-detected.
+The option is always required when the output or backup is stdout or stdin.

 The path component of the provided URI is `percent-decoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
 For convenience, unencoded characters are allowed as well, except that ``%`` should be always encoded as ``%25``.